kulupu-lapo/poki/plaintext/2024/07/lili-pini-toki-pi-lipu-Nona-nanpa-luka-tu-tu.md

   TLT into a language with no words for numbers above two, i wish them luck, but i'm not doing that."
 authors:
+  - gayspacewizard
+original-authors:
   - Tamsyn Elizabeth Muir
-translators:
-  - gayspacewizard
 date: 2024-07-30
 license: null
 tags: